Kurchatov, Kazakhstan: Citizens and “radioactive mutants”

-According to Stawkowskki, the citizens of Kurchatov have a unique way of viewing themselves.
+According to Magdalena Stawkowski, the citizens of Kurchatov have a unique way of viewing themselves.
 Instead of believing they are victims of the radiation in the area, they consider themselves "radioactive mutants."
 They see the effects of the radiation as a “locally specific form of adaptation” and believe that any citizens who move out of the area die due to no longer being in an irradiated environment.
 While they embrace their radiation exposure, they also acknowledge the chronic ailments it has caused such as rashes, high blood pressure, heart problems, and cancers.
 However, they believe the radiation is keeping them alive and that clean air would actually kill them which is why so few leave the area.
+Despite the many ailments the people of Kurchatov have suffered through, they reject the idea that they are victims.